konfound-project/konfound-project.github.io/content/_index.md

 {{< awesome fas fa-box-open >}} The R **konfound** package has had a major update, with version 1.0.2 [now available on CRAN](https://CRAN.R-project.org/package=konfound).
 Simply use the command `install.packages("konfound")` in R to install and `library(konfound)` to load.

+Read an overview of the package at https://konfound-it.org/konfound/, and read through the [Introduction to konfound](https://konfound-it.org/konfound/articles/introduction-to-konfound.html) vignette.

 ---

 {{< awesome fas fa-podcast >}} Also, be sure to check out an AI-generated podcast,